ElianGriffioen/eliangriffioen.github.io/index.md

 # Research

-The research during my chemistry bachelor thesis focused on blue energy, a method to gain energy by mixing salty sea and fresh river water.
+The research during my **Chemistry** bachelor thesis focused on **blue energy**, a method to gain energy by mixing salty sea and fresh river water.
 During the blue energy (capacitive mixing) cycle, a current flows through a system immersed in alternately salt and fresh water by charging and discharging porous carbon electrodes.
 Under adiabatic circumstances (no heat exchange with environment), heat effects during the charging steps were theoretically derived but not experimentally validated.
-Under supervision of dr. Ben Erné (Physical and Colloid Chemistry)
+Under supervision of dr. Ben Erné (Physical and Colloid Chemistry, Utrecht University) and prof. dr. René van Roij (Theoretical Physics, Utrecht University), I succesfully performed experiments to measure these adiabatic heat effects.
+The report on my work can be found [here](Blauwe energie - Eindversie bachelorthesis Elian Griffioen.pdf).
+Afterwards, a scientific publication is written about the theoretical derivation and experimental validation of adiabatic heat effects during the capacitive mixing cycle in blue energy that includes my experiments.
+The publication is published in Physical Review Letters and can be found [here](https://arxiv.org/pdf/1707.00120.pdf).

+For my bachelor theis in psychology
 ## Education

 August 2017: Teaching assistant @ Applied Multivariate Analysis Summer School, Utrecht University